 Event Date & Time

-To apply, please click “register now” to fill out an application.
-This event will hosted online.
+To register, please click “register now” to fill out an application.

 Workshop Overview: This workshop, which focuses on teaching groups of students, is designed to enhance the teaching effectiveness of both new and experienced educators.
 In a supportive atmosphere, you will have a chance to try new teaching approaches and to sharpen existing skills.
 During the workshop, you will design and conduct three “mini-lessons” and receive verbal, written and video feedback from your peers.
 In addition, you will reflect on your own teaching practices.
 The success of this program relies on the active participation and collaboration of all participants who, as a team, work together to support each other in enhancing their teaching effectiveness.
-In addition to our face-to-face time during the workshop, participants should allocate about an hour before the workshop and during the evenings of the workshop for some online activities.
+In addition to our face-to-face time during the workshop, participants will join a 1h Zoom meeting and spend about 6 hours of self-paced facilitated asynchronous learning in the two weeks before the full ISW days.
+Participants should allocate about 1-2 hours before the workshop and during the evenings of the workshop for homework and to prepare their mini-lessons.
 A certificate of completion will be awarded to each participant.

 Requirements and Certification: The Instructional Skills Workshop is an internationally certified program that is offered and recognized around the world.
 For the international certification to be meaningful, all certifying institutions agree to meet four core requirements: